brandonchen2000/CS74/README.md

 filter.py is an additional file with first steps toward further reviewer screening

 Anaboost.py uses anaboost and decision trees on the numerical features

+graphs.py generates some statistics on the data set